jeremyvlegros/jeremyvlegros/_posts/2023-05-26-opinion-twitter-pros.md

 - "#twitter"
 ---

-## public access to a timeline
+Public access to a timeline, but ... :
-- still being bugged with sign-in prompts
+- still nagging people with sign-in prompts
-- when it's allowed (I don't know the conditions since `Twitter` has closed on itself)
+- it's not valid for all timelines, I don't know/understand the viewing rules

-## interaction :
+Interaction :
-- with lots of people
+- with lots of people :
-- with lots of known people
+  - well known
-- with strangers, including known people
+  - strangers
-- with lots of companies
+  - companies
-- buttons, "like", "bookmark", maybe I can find a use for the "retweet"
+- simple buttons "like" "bookmark", "retweet"
-- safeguards :
+- safeguards as people can choose:
-  - can choose who can respond to posts (made me come back at the time)
+  - who can respond to a post (the reason that made me come back at the time)
-  - can choose who can message me by setting on only accounts I follow
+  - who can message them by setting on only accounts I follow

-## fast content consuming :
+Fast content consumption :
-- short posts (at the time)
+- short posts but ... paying people get longer ones
-- embedding media is effortless, and comes with a built-in preview
+- embedding media is effortless, comes with a built-in preview